-Given the number of effective options for safer conception, it is no surprise that HIV+ women and men are interested in having children.
-A 2009 study showed that almost 70 percent of HIV+ women (ages 18 to 52) living in Toronto, Canada wanted to give birth.
-The Women Living Positive Survey found that the same percentage of HIV+ women in the United States considered family planning an important part of their HIV care.
+Given the number of effective options for safer conception, it is no surprise that women and men living with HIV are interested in having children.
+A 2009 study showed that almost seven in ten women living with HIV (ages 18 to 52) and based in Toronto, Canada wanted to give birth.
+The Women Living Positive Survey found that the same proportion of women living with HIV in the US considered family planning an important part of their HIV care.

 It is important to note that the risk of a baby having HIV is based only on the HIV status of the mother.
-If you are an HIV+ woman interested in getting pregnant, please also see our "Pregnancy and HIV" info sheet, which provides important information about what to do before you become pregnant, care during pregnancy, labor and delivery, and preventing HIV transmission to your baby.
+If you are a woman livig with HIV and interested in getting pregnant, please also see The Well Project's article Pregnancy and HIV, which provides important information about what to do before you become pregnant, care during pregnancy, labor and delivery, and preventing HIV transmission to your baby.

-Regardless of your HIV status, choosing to have a child can be a very difficult and very exciting decision.
-While having a supportive relationship with a knowledgeable health care provider is a good idea for any potential parent, for people living with HIV it is even more important.
-A friendly health care provider can talk with you about many issues around pregnancy and having children: which option is right for you, appropriate HIV treatments for you and/or your partner, whether to disclose your HIV status to others (including other providers, your child's pediatrician, additional friends and family), and how to handle the stigma and fear around being HIV+ and pregnant.
+When choosing to have a child as a person living with HIV, it is important to be an advocate for yourself and your future child.
+Finding the right health care provider who is supportive of your plans to get pregnant is a big first step!
+A friendly health care provider can talk with you about many issues around pregnancy and having children: which conception option is right for you, appropriate HIV treatments for you and/or your partner, whether to disclose your HIV status to others (including other providers, your child's pediatrician, additional friends and family), and how to handle the stigma and fear around living with HIV and being pregnant.

-The Well Project has started a list of friendly family planning providers who are informed about pregnancy planning for HIV+ people.
+The Well Project has started a list of friendly family planning providers in the US who are informed about pregnancy planning for people living with HIV.
 Even though the providers listed might not be in your area or town, it might be worth a call or email to answer any questions you might have or for possible referrals.
-You can also contact Shannon Weber with the Perinatal HIV Hotline at email@example.com for questions about pregnancy planning and resources for people living with HIV.
+Pregnant women living with HIV, their exposed infants, and HIV-affected couples seeking safer conception options can also contact Shannon Weber (Shannon.Weber@ucsf.edu) at HIVE for referrals to local providers.

-Given the existing stigma against HIV+ people having children, you may encounter judgmental responses from others.
+Given the existing stigma against people living with HIV having children, you may encounter judgmental responses from others.
 Therefore, it is important that you build a strong support network of loving family, friends, and providers.
-Your support network can help you make good decisions and weather the negative, sometimes disheartening moments.
-If you do not have a good number of friends and family who support you, you may consider starting your own support group; for more information, see our info sheet "Starting a Support Group."
+Your support network can help you make good decisions and get through the negative, sometimes disheartening moments.
+If you do not have a good number of friends and family who support you, you may consider starting your own support group; for more information, see The Well Project's article on Starting a Support Group.

 Ultimately, you get to choose when and whether to have children.
 You deserve to be treated with respect and given access to the information necessary to make an informed decision and plan for your future.